impresso/impresso-pipelines/README.md

 - **OCR QA Pipeline**: Assesses the quality of OCR text by estimating the proportion of recognized words (0–1), using efficient language-specific Bloom filters.
 - **LDA Topic Modeling Pipeline**: Soft clustering of input texts using LDA-based topic modeling.
 - **News Agencies Pipeline**: Extracts and ranks news agency entities from text, providing relevance scores and optional links to Wikidata.
-- **Lucene/Solr ormalization Pipeline**: Replicates Solr’s language-specific text normalization to clarify how input text is tokenized and indexed in impresso.
+- **Lucene/Solr normalization Pipeline**: Replicates Solr’s language-specific text normalization to clarify how input text is tokenized and indexed in impresso.

 ## Installation